Crime & Punishment

 Mr. Lanting filed appeals in which he apologized, acknowledged he made a mistake and promised never to do it again.
 He asked for mercy.
 Many upset fanciers wrote letters stating their opposition to the excessive punishment of Mr. Lanting.
 Some people at the AKC were not happy about receiving that kind of mail, in fact, Dr. Thomas Davies was reported to have stated that he had received numerous letters on Mr. Lanting’s behalf and that it was the wrong way to appeal the case.
 He personally was not interested in hearing from anyone on Mr. Lanting’s behalf.

-All appeals produced the same result until February 2006 when, after continued pleadings, the board considered his case again and decided that Mr. Lanting’s judging privileges would be reinstated on May 15, 2015.
+All appeals produced the same result until February 2006 when (6 years later), after continued pleadings, the board considered his case again and decided that Mr. Lanting’s judging privileges would be reinstated on May 15, 2015.
 According to Mr. Lanting, he will be “dust and ashes, and they know that!”
 Fred will be 79 years old in 2015.

-How many know judges who are still breeding dogs?
-Do they sell their puppies?
-Is it okay for some judges and not others?
 Are judges allowed to buy/sell dogs/puppies?
 Chapter 7, Sec.
 1, states, in part, “…persons who buy, sell and in any way trade in or traffic in dogs as a means of livelihood in whole or in part,…” are ineligible to be a judge.
-Do you think that the reason Chapter 7, Section 1 was ambiguously written was to deliberately give wiggle room so the AKC could enforce it based on personal relationships instead of with fairness and equal justice?
+(Does) the AKC enforce it based on personal relationships instead of with fairness and equal justice?